Post-MS in Counseling: Trauma Certificate Online

 The psychological consequences of trauma can be too overwhelming for individuals to work through on their own.
 Trauma counselors apply evidence-based therapy techniques to nurture human resiliency and mental health wellness.
-If you feel called to serve others in this capacity, you can earn your trauma counseling certificate at Grand Canyon University (GCU).
-The Post-Master of Science in Counseling: Trauma Certificate program, offered by the College of Humanities and Social Sciences, is a rigorous curriculum designed to prepare working professionals to specialize in this subfield.
+If you feel called to serve others in this capacity, the Post-Master of Science in Counseling: Trauma Certificate program, offered by the College of Humanities and Social Sciences, is designed to help prepare working professionals to specialize in this subfield.

-• Learn to assess and treat childhood and adulthood trauma and related disorders.
+- How to assess and treat childhood and adulthood trauma and related disorders

-• Acquire the necessary diagnostic and counseling skills to work with individuals across the lifespan.
+- Diagnostic and counseling skills to work with individuals across the lifespan

-• Benefit from a study of human nature and trauma-informed care, including the mind-body experience of trauma.
+- The intricacies of human nature and trauma-informed care, including the mind-body experience of trauma

-This certificate in trauma counseling program is designed for working professionals who hold a master’s degree or doctorate in counseling or a related behavioral health field.
-Individuals with a graduate degree in substance abuse counseling, social work, clinical psychology or psychiatric medicine are welcome to apply.
+This certificate program is designed for working professionals who hold a master’s degree or doctorate in counseling or a related behavioral health field.
+Individuals with a graduate degree in substance use counseling, social work, clinical psychology or psychiatric medicine are welcome to apply.

 Loading Form